howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

 - FE only generation
-- Bigger and markdownified label input
 - Model updates FE for all models
+- Bigger and markdownified label input - maybe with preview
 - Update mertonon.com
 - FE testing with generation
 - Manumission essay